alovajs/alovajs.github.io/docs/tutorial/03-client/01-strategy/07-use-auto-request.md

 ### App focus custom function

-Since the App doesn't have a focus event, it can be set to an empty function to avoid throwing error.
+Since the App doesn't have a focus event, it can be set to an empty function to avoid throwing an error.

 ```javascript
 useAutoRequest.onFocus = (notify, config) => {